 Diversity is the spice of life, your work can have greater impact with Goal-oriented Design added to your profession and your work … or continue to build that bridge to nowhere.

 Originally written in 1995, About Face 3 is the 2007, third edition of this book by authors, Alan Cooper, Robert Reimann, and David Cronin.
 For decades these three think, work, and advocate “knowing what the user wants” as they advocate interaction design form, function, content, and behavior concepts.
 Interaction design, is many times limited to hardware and software application and interface design; look to Apple as a recent beacon for intuitive interaction design.
 My research on buyer and community persona for organization strategy and development blog series led discovery of other design-thinking strategies pioneers: David Meerman Scott for web site marketing and design; Adele Revella for organization marketing and sales, and Lene Nielsen for user experience and buyer persona development.
 However, there were a set of other perspectives, generally thought of from the software, developer, hardware side of the fence.
-Most notable of these proponents was Alan Cooper et al. Most cited as the …
+Most notable of these proponents was Alan Cooper, Robert Reimann, and David Cronin.
+Goal-oriented …